Last updated on November 25th, 2022

 The well-marked trail leads to the peaks of Mount Ta’ati’oe, Manureva (the highest peak at a height of 389m), and Te’ape.
 All three peaks afford panoramic views of the island and especially of picturesque Avera Bay.
 If you hang around long enough, you should be able to spot some whales breaching the bay’s waters.

-Pro Tip: if horseback riding is your thing, hire a guide to take you to some of these sites on the back of Rurutu’s most cherished mode of transportation.
+If horseback riding is your thing, hire a guide to take you to some of these sites on the back of Rurutu’s most cherished mode of transportation.

 Back on level ground, head to one of the island’s swimming beaches.
 If you’re staying at Vaitumu Village or Pension Teautamatea, head to the beach just across the road from Marae Tararoa.
 It’s a safe swimming beach backed by casuarina trees and picnic tables.